metosin/malli/docs/function-schemas.md

  [:=> [:cat :int :int [:* :int]] :int]]
 ```

-Function definition for our `plus` looks like this:
+Function definition for the `plus` looks like this:

 ```clj
 (def =>plus [:=> [:cat :int :int] :int])